AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

 ![Focus Cluster on map](projects/Bike_Sharing_2020/Sub_cus_map_snap.png)

-* The center-right region of the map is overrun with subscribers, however, some stations to the far right, close to the coast, have a majority userbase among casual riders, with some spots having more than **70%** of them.
+* The center-right region of the map is overrun with subscribers, however, some stations to the far right, close to the bank, have a majority userbase among casual riders, with some spots having more than **70%** of them.
 Given their proximity to Subscriber hotspots, this seems like an anomaly.
 These stations are also very active, as apparent by their relative size.
 To get more information about them, we need to dig deeper into our data.
 For our case, we investigate **Streeter Dr & Grand Ave**,  **Millennium Park**, and **Buckingham Fountain**, the three leading stations in this group, having 75%, 76%, and 80% customers respectively.

 * First thing to notice is that all three of these are located on Public Parks, thereby attracting people from all over the city.
 So it could be the case that people come here during their weekends, and because they don't do so very often, they haven't taken any membership.
 To confirm this hypothesis, we analyze them by summarizing and aggregating.
   * Results show that average trip duration to and fro these stations is about **45 minutes** for both subscribers and customers.